mauriciogeneroso/solid-principles/README.md

 }
 ```

-In the new version of the code, we have an interface `Employee`, and the payslip manage an implementation of Employee, it gives us the flexibility to implement how much types of employee we want and we don't need to change the existing Payslip anymore.
+In the new version of the code, we have an interface `Employee`, and the payslip manages an implementation of Employee, it gives us the flexibility to implement how many types of employee we want and we don't need to change the existing Payslip anymore.

 `Now our class is closed for modifications, and open for extensions.`